 The world of business has entered the Age of Data.
-(It’s like the Age of Aquarius, except instead of a catchy song we have a smartphone app).
-Now, business owners can record, track, and report on every facet of their company and business strategy.
+Now, business owners can record, track, and report on every activity in their job cycle.

 But with all this visibility come questions.
 What should you be tracking?
 Which data is most valuable to you?
 What should you be doing with all this information you’re collecting?
 And nowhere are there more questions than around productivity.

 “Productivity” can seem like a bit of a buzzword for business owners.
 You know that improving productivity can be a key to improving revenue, but what exactly does that mean?

 In this article, we look at some different methods you can use to measure your elusive “productivity”, and offer some ideas for implementing these strategies at your own company: